 Fertilizers come in granular or liquid form and are easy to apply at planting time.
 Granular fertilizers are better because they don’t dissolve as quickly.
 They remain in the soil longer, and the longer the better.

-Nitrogen is important for preparing soil for bulbs to be able to start their leaf growth.
-Phosphorus and potash are good for overall health, resisting disease, root growth and flowering.
+Nitrogen is important for preparing the soil for bulbs to be able to start their leaf growth.
+Phosphorus and potash are good for overall health, resisting disease, root growth, and flowering.
 You will find the proportions on the side of the fertilizer bag or bottle listed as N-P-K ratios.

 Adding Organic Matter for Preparing Soil for Bulbs

 Organic matter is used when preparing the soil for bulbs to improve the soil by improving low fertility, poor water-holding sandy soils, and fertile but poorly-draining clay soils.
 When you add organic matter to your soil, remember it gets used or breaks down each year and has to be replenished annually.